carlos-freire2/spatial-probing/scripts/README.md

 Check the slurm_embeddings.sh file to see if you are putting/outputting your files into the same dirs (if not just pass them as positional args when you sbatch it)

 Run the slurm_embeddings.sh (extract_embeddings2 handles npy and npz so should not matter whether you stitched or not) using `sbatch slurm_embeddings.sh`

+## DINOv3 Auth Note
+You will need to be authenticated to access the DINO models.
+Make a huggingface.co account and then go to `https://huggingface.co/facebook/dinov3-vits16-pretrain-lvd1689m`.
+There will be a form to fill out and you will basically immediately get access.
+Grab an access token or ssh key (whatever process you are more familiar with/like more) for oscar and you should be all set.